kaist-dmlab/MQNet/README.md

 </p>

 * Above figures are AL performance on CIFAR10 mixed with SVHN at the open-set noise ratio of 50% (1:1 mixing)
-* With a such high noise ratio, uncertainty- and diversity-based algorithms queried many OOD examples and are even worse than random selection
+* With a such high noise ratio, uncertainty- and diversity-based algorithms queried many OOD examples and thus become even worse than random selection

 ### Purity-Informativeness Dilemma in Open-set Active Learning